VarsityPlug0/Ramza/DEPLOYMENT_SUMMARY.md

 2. **Database connection issues**: Verify the DATABASE_URL in render.yaml
 3. **Static files not loading**: Check WhiteNoise configuration in settings.py
 4. **Application not starting**: Verify the Procfile and start command
-5. **Database tables missing**: The application now automatically runs migrations on startup using the standard Django migrate command
+5. **Database tables missing**: The application now uses a custom ensure_migrations command that verifies all required tables exist

 For any changes to the application, push to the GitHub repository and Render will automatically redeploy.